thehunmonkgroup/coding-guidelines/python.md

 15. Adhere to PEP 8 guidelines for code style and formatting.

 16. Document code using reStructuredText format: clear, concise module-level docstrings for script purpose, class docstrings for class overview, and method/function docstrings with ":param:", ":type:", ":return:", ":rtype:", ":raises:" style descriptions.
 Use multi-line format for complex elements.

+17. When adding new code, do NOT include comments!
+New code should be self-documenting.
+When editing existing code, you may preserve existing comments and/or edit them for correctness.